Canis Major Constellation

 The body of the dog is the easiest to identify, with the 5 brightest stars in the constellation marking the extremities.

-- Sirius is by far the brightest star in this area of the sky are represents the chest of the dog.
+- Sirius is by far the brightest star in this area of the sky, and represents the chest of the dog.

 - East of Sirius around the length of Orion’s belt is Mirzam marking the front feet